tfulanchan/kau-docs/docs/486/ch5.md

 When combined together in one organization, none of these activities can operate at the optimum level.

-The customer relationship management is scope-driven—i.e., each customer should be treated as an individual, and the offerings the organization provides should match the requirements of the customer as far as possible.
+The customer relationship management is scope-driven—i.e., each customer should be treated as an individual, and the offerings the organization provides should match the requirements of the customer.

 Product innovation and marketing are focused on innovating quickly and getting the innovations to market as quickly as possible.